ipspace/blog/content/posts/2022/11/bgp-unnumbered-duct-tape.md

 * A lookup into the neighbor table produces the MAC address of the next hop
 * The next hop MAC address is used as the destination MAC address when building the outgoing MAC header.

 The above explanation works well for software-based forwarding, but what happens on a Cumulus Linux switch where the packet forwarding is done in hardware, and the hardware forwarding tables are derived from Linux kernel tables?
-I would be surprised if all forwarding hardware would be as flexible as the Linux kernel, which is probably where the fake static ARP entries for 169.254.0.1 come into play:

-* If the forwarding hardware requires an IPv4 next hop for an IPv4 prefix, the hardware forwarding table is programmed with link-scope next hop IPv4 address 169.254.0.1
-* Whenever required, a next-hop entry is created mapping IPv4 address 169.254.0.1 and the outgoing interface into the MAC address of the downstream router (derived from that router's IPv6 neighbor entry).
+According to [_TA_](#1513), the forwarding hardware is surprisingly flexible:

+{{<long-quote>}}
+On Mellanox ASICs, routes will index into a host table using (next-hop IP, egress router interface) as the key, and the address-family of the next-hop does not need to match the address-family of the route.
+The host entry determines the DMAC that will be used after the Ethernet header is re-written post-routing.

+On Broadcom ASICs, routes don't directly point to a next-hop or host table; instead they index into an "egress" table by ID.
+So Broadcom natively has a decoupling of a route and the L2 rewrite information returned by the LPM lookup, this allowing the control plane to choose what rules it wishes to enforce with regards to address-families of routes vs next-hops.
+Another fun tidbit, the ARP/NDP tables are actually collapsed into the LPM lookup as if they were host routes, and these entries also index into the same egress table.
+{{</long-quote>}}

+Finally, what's the deal with the fake static ARP entries for 169.254.0.1?
+They were needed in the old days when Linux kernel didn't support IPv6 next hops for IPv4 routes, and they're left there in case someone disables nexthop-groups, or as [Donald Sharp](https://www.linkedin.com/in/donaldsharp/) explained:

+{{<long-quote>}}
+The 169.254.0.1 neighbor table entries are an artifact from pre-nexthop group implementations in FRR.
+Prior to nexthop groups the linux kernel would not accept a v6 nexthop for a v4 prefix.
+So the routes were entered with a 169.254.0.1/outgoing-intf as the actual nexthop.

+The code to add this entry just has not gotten removed yet, since they have not done any current harm.
+Additionally they are there for when the operator enters the command to turn off nexthop groups for installation into the linux kernel.
+{{</long-quote>}}

+### Revision History

+2022-11-16
+: Updated the _hardware forwarding_ and _static ARP entries_ parts of the blog post based on comment by _TA_ and Donald Sharp.